Sailing Instructions 2017

 The starting line will be taken as the transit formed by the red and white staff surmounted by a triangle at the waters edge of the club site, and the white staff surmounted by a disc on the balcony in front of the Clubhouse.
 All starts shall be made between the Inner and Outer distance markers which are white buoys with yellow flags.

 An orange flag flown at the clubhouse will signify that a committee boat starting line will be used for the next series of starts.
 Two sound signals will be made when this flag is broken out.
-The starting line will be a line between the mast of the committee boat the outer orange buoy with a yellow flag.
-An extra buoy ( orange with a yellow flag ) will be laid as a limit mark adjacent to the committee boat.
+The starting line will be a line between the mast of the committee boat (defined as the forward upright of the flag signals frame) and the outer orange buoy with a yellow flag.
+An extra buoy (orange with a yellow flag ) will be laid as a limit mark adjacent to the committee boat.
 No boat shall pass between this limit mark and the committee boat, any such boat will be liable to disqualification.

 The course details and number of rounds will be displayed on the clubhouse as in SI 5.
 An X on the course board denotes the position of the starting line in relation to the rest of the course.
 The buoy number to the right of the X will be the first mark of the course following the start, after which the course sailed will be as displayed, ignoring the X on subsequent rounds.
 The position of the starting line will also be indicated on the map in the clubhouse.
 A bell may be used at the clubhouse as a sound signal approximately 10 minutes before the start of the next series.